 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
+Notes The property is in good decorative order.

 Cellars

 Repair category -

-Notes None.
+Notes Not applicable.

 Electricity

 Repair category 1

 Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
-We are advised that a recent electrical safety certificate is available.